Sociology Course Offerings

 SOCI 238 Human Behavior in the Social Environment

 This course examines theories and knowledge of human biological, sociological, cultural, psychological, and spiritual development across the lifespan.
 Individual, family, group, organizational, and community social systems are explored to assess the ways these social systems promote or deter people in maintaining or achieving health and wellbeing.

 SOCI 239 Social Welfare Policy and Services

 This course focuses on generalist social work practice with groups, organizations and communities and developing cultural competence in social work practice.
 Students will learn about organizational culture, agency policy, developing and managing agency resources and implementing agency change.
 The course will also cover approaches to community change, evaluating macro practice, advocacy and social action.
 Content will emphasize professional relationships that are characterized by mutuality, collaboration, respect for the client system and incorporate use of social work supervision within macro practice.
 The course will also cover the knowledge, values and skills to enhance human well-being and amelioration of the environmental conditions that affect people adversely.
 Emphasis is placed on practice skills by working with clients of differing social, racial, religious, spiritual and class backgrounds and with systems of all sizes, including an understanding of differential assessments and intervention skills to serve diverse at-risk populations.
-Offered annually.

 SOCI 242 Social Work Practice: Groups and Families

 This course presents the generalist practice approach in social work focusing on groups and families.
 An introduction to family systems theory, family social work, group dynamics, and group work practice will be explored, along with techniques in assessment, intervention, and evaluation in the family and group context.
 Information will include the development of professional relationships that are characterized by mutuality, collaboration and respect for the client system.
 Content on social work values and ethics and cultural competence will be discussed.